 BRIDGEVIEW, Ill.
-(WLS) --Police are investigating the drowning of 6-year-old Michael Duda of Justice after he was pulled unresponsive from a pool in south suburban Bridgeview on Tuesday.
+(WLS) -- Police are investigating the drowning of 6-year-old Michael Duda of Justice after he was pulled unresponsive from a pool in south suburban Bridgeview on Tuesday.

-Michael died Wednesday night at Christ Hospital in Oak Lawn.
+Michal died Wednesday night at Christ Hospital in Oak Lawn.
 He was at the pool Tuesday as part of a Justice Park District summer camp program.

 "I was just in shock that this happened because I've been here for a couple of years now, and I've never seen anything like this," said C.J.
 Olsen, witness.